starikcetin/Eflatun.SceneReference/README.md

 Thrown if an operation that requires addressables support is attempted while addressables support is disabled.

-You can avoid this exception by making sure addressables support is enabled.
+To fix it, make sure addressables support is enabled.

 ## `SceneReferenceInternalException`